Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 There are 2 aspects to take into account when deciding how to standardize development practices in ADF:

+1. **Deployment scope** : What is the atomicity of a release:
+    - All-or-nothing deployments, the entire factory is deployed every time, will rely on ARM Templates
+    - Something more subtle, scoped to specific artifacts, will be enabled by JSON based deployments
 1. **Development scope** : How to allocate factory instances, taking current ADF constraints into account, it boils down to:
     - Can our development group share the same [managed identity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity)?
 Else we need to allocate one factory instance to each developer/team that needs their own identity
     - Do we need [triggered runs](https://docs.microsoft.com/en-us/azure/data-factory/concepts-pipeline-execution-triggers#trigger-execution) in development, or is [debugging](https://docs.microsoft.com/en-us/azure/data-factory/iterative-development-debugging) good enough?
 For the former we'll need to dedicate a factory instance
-1. **Deployment scope** : What is the atomicity of a release:
-    - All-or-nothing deployments, the entire factory is deployed every time -> ARM Templates
-    - Something more subtle, scoped to specific artifacts -> JSON based deployments

 Let's jump into the details.

 ## Deployment scope : atomicity of a release

 ADF artifacts are defined in a JSON format.
-Here we'll need to decide whether to deploy these artifacts via ARM templates (default approach, we will need to "build" those templates) or to publish them individually instead.
+Here we'll need to decide whether to deploy these artifacts via ARM templates (default approach, with a "build" phase to generate those templates) or to publish them individually instead.

 **ARM templates deployments** are the ones covered in the [documentation](https://docs.microsoft.com/en-us/azure/data-factory/continuous-integration-deployment).
 They are supported natively in the ADF UI but only offer **all-or-nothing deployments**.
-They rely on the integrated **publish** process that build ARM Templates in the `adf_publish` branch from the JSON definitions of artifacts in the `collaboration` branch.
-Since there can be only one pair of `collaboration`-`adf_publish` branches, this will impose constraints on the developer experience as we'll discuss below.
+They rely on the integrated **publish** process that build ARM Templates (in the `adf_publish` branch) from the JSON definitions of artifacts (in the `collaboration` branch).
+Since there can be only one pair of `collaboration`-`adf_publish` branches, this will impose constraints on the developer experience, as we'll discuss below.

 **JSON based deployments** require [custom wiring](https://docs.microsoft.com/en-us/powershell/module/Az.DataFactory/?view=azps-4.1.0) and/or a [3rd party tool](https://github.com/liprec/vsts-publish-adf), but offer a-la-carte deployments.
-It's an involved setup that brings a solution to a problem that in my opinion can be avoided by properly scoping and allocating ADF instances instead as discussed below.
+It's an involved setup that brings a solution to a problem that in my opinion can be avoided by properly scoping and allocating ADF instances instead, as discussed below.
 We also need to be mindful about the fact that if it is straightforward to find what has been updated between 2 branches (`master` and `release`, via `git diff`), it is more complicated for what's been removed (due to Git renaming "optimization").
 This means that to enable JSON based deployment, we will need to build a script that prunes what has been deployed in Production.
 Never a good prospect.

 ## Development scope : Factory instances allocation guidance